 It is made by combining protein-rich Greek yogurt with a gluten-free all-purpose flour blend with herbs, garlic, milk, and butter.
 Then we form it into a sticky, smooth dough, roll it out into oblong pieces, and pan-fry it in a little butter.
 Which results in crispy, fluffy, delicious naan with beautiful brown spots of buttery deliciousness.

 What is naan bread?

-This gluten free naan bread is inspired by the traditional version but is not 100% authentic naan since it is not made with wheat flour, eggs or vegetable oil.
+This gluten-free naan bread is inspired by the traditional version but is not 100% authentic naan since it is not made with wheat flour, eggs, or vegetable oil.

-This recipe is made a little healthier by using gluten free flour, greek yogurt and coconut milk.
+This recipe is made a little healthier by using gluten-free flour, greek yogurt, and coconut milk.
 There is also no yeast in this recipe which is great for people that prefer yeast-free bread.

-How to make homemade naan bread that is gluten free
+How to make gluten-free naan bread

 - Mix up the wet ingredients in a medium bowl.

 - In a separate larger bowl, mix the dry ingredients.